dalance/svlint/MANUAL.md

 to confusion where TOML files exist elsewhere in the hierarchy.

-It isn't essential for all ruleset scripts to be POSIX compliant, but POSIX compliance should be encourage because it allows for consistent behavior across the widest range of systems.
+It isn't essential for all ruleset scripts to be POSIX compliant, but POSIX compliance should be encouraged because it allows for consistent behavior across the widest range of systems.
 The utilities used in the POSIX wrappers are specified in the current POSIX standard (IEEE1003.1-2017, Volume 3: Shell and Utilities).
 Some resources related to these components: